-Rachel serves on the board with Spiritual Direction Colorado and is a member of Spiritual Directors International and Sustainable Faith.
+Rachel served on the board with Spiritual Direction Colorado and is a member of Spiritual Directors International, The North Denver Soul Care Network, and The Center for Non-Religious Spirituality.
 She is an interfaith minister at People House Denver and has served as both a hospice and hospital chaplain.
-Rachel received her Master of Arts in Spiritual Formation and Soul Care from Denver Seminary, where she conducted graduate research centered on the inherently physical nature of human spirituality.
+Rachel received her Master of Arts in Spiritual Formation and Soul Care from Denver Seminary*, where she conducted graduate research centered on the inherently physical nature of human spirituality.
 She has since designed the practice of Body Discernment, a synthesis of somatic therapeutic practices for spiritual discernment.
-She has also received formal training in HeartSync, an imagination-based meditation method for addressing issues of self-disintegration.
+She has also received formal training in imagination-based meditation methods for addressing issues of self-disintegration.
 Her poetry has been published in Spiritual Direction International's journal, Listen: A Seeker's Resource for Spiritual Direction.

 As a spiritual director Rachel has had the honor of traveling with directees into the darkest places of spiritual journey as well as joining in celebration of their greatest joys.
 She is passionate about creating spaces within which others may freely interact with the sacred by becoming and embracing their essential, authentic selves.

-Rachel loves hiking and biking the mountains of Colorado and enjoying live music in Denver.
+Rachel loves hiking and biking the mountains of Colorado and enjoying live music with her fiancé, Saundra.
 She can most likely be found playing her guitar or banjo, reading on her balcony, or dancing with everything.